backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

-# Using AWS Application Load Balancer with Azure Active Directory to authenticate requests
+# Using AWS Application Load Balancer with Entra ID to authenticate requests

 Backstage allows offloading the responsibility of authenticating users to an AWS Application Load Balancer (**ALB**), leveraging the authentication support on ALB.
 This tutorial shows how to use authentication on an ALB sitting in front of Backstage.
-Azure Active Directory (**AAD**) is used as identity provider but any identity provider supporting OpenID Connect (OIDC) can be used.
+Entra Id (formerly Azure Active Directory) is used as identity provider but any identity provider supporting OpenID Connect (OIDC) can be used.

 It is assumed an ALB is already serving traffic in front of a Backstage instance configured to serve the frontend app from the backend.

 ## Infrastructure setup

-### AAD App
+### Entra App Registration

-The AAD App is used to execute the authentication flow, serve and refresh the identity token.
+The App Registration is used to execute the authentication flow, serve and refresh the identity token.

-Create the AAD App following the steps outlined in `Create a Microsoft App Registration in Microsoft Portal` section from the tutorial [Monorepo App Setup With Authentication][monorepo-app-setup-with-auth].
+Create the App following the steps outlined in `Create a Microsoft App Registration in Microsoft Portal` section from the tutorial [Monorepo App Setup With Authentication][monorepo-app-setup-with-auth].

 Instead of `localhost` addresses, use the following values.